Casimir force induced by electromagnetic wave polarization in Kerr, G\"odel and Bianchi--I spacetimes: Maxwell equations in curved spacetime

 For the case of electromagnetic waves, several articles \cite{mas1,mas2,ase1,ase2,goshsen,skr,plebanski,chinmo} have shown that light does not propagate along null geodesics in curved spacetimes, giving rise to a dispersion relation that depends on their polarization.
 This occurs because gravitational fields behave as effective material media with non--trivial effective permeability and effective permittivity, both of them modifying the (vacuum) Maxwell equations.
 Thus, the electromagnetic field amplitude and polarization (besides its phase), couple to spacetime curveture.
 This is explicitly shown by defining the corresponding electric $E_i=F_{i0}$, $D^i=\sqrt{-g} F^{0i}$, and magnetic $B^i=\varepsilon^{0ijk} F_{jk}$, $\varepsilon^{0ijk}H_k=\sqrt{-g} F^{ij}$ fields, where $\varepsilon^{0ijk}$ is the Levi-Civita symbol and $g$ the metric determinant with latin indices used to denote (three--dimensional) space coordinates.
 The above vector fields are related by \cite{plebanski,mas1,ase1,goshsen,chinmo,gomb}

 explicitly showing the analogy with electric and magnetic fields in the presence of a medium.
 Here

-are the effective permittivity and the effective vector permeability, respectively.
+are the effective permittivity and the effective vector permeability of the curved spacetime, respectively.
 Both are defined in terms of spacetime metric (and its inverse $g^{\mu\nu}$).
 Using the above electric and magnetic fields, Maxwell equations \eqref{equationMaxwVect0} can now be written in a vectorial fashion as

 where $\partial_0$ and $\partial_i$ stands for the time and spatial partial derivatives.
 Eqs.~\eqref{equationMaxwVect} are completly equivalent to the covariant Maxwell equations \eqref{equationMaxwVect0}.